backyardbiomech/newjekylltest/Labs/Thermoregulation/ThermoregulationLab.md

    1. If it goes back up and down, the probe may have moved, or someone disturbed the air around the mouse.
 Start again with a fresh mouse.
 9. Continue recording for **5 minutes** while trying to avoid any disturbances to the air around the mouse.
 10. After 5 minutes, stop recording and save your data using a meaningful name.
 I recommend `LastName_NaturalConvection.adicht`.
 11. Share that file with yourself (USB stick, email, etc).
-You can extract the rest of the data in the [free LabChart Reader](https://www.adinstruments.com/support/software) on your personal computer.
 12. Take the measurements needed to calculate the surface area of the mouse

-##### Data Analysis
-1. Open the data file in `LabChart Reader` (or `LabChart` on a lab computer if there is time)
-2. Open a DataPad viewer.
-Confirm or set up the following:
-   1. Click below column label `A`, click on `Selection & Active Point`, and select `Selection Start`.
-   2. At the top of that dialog, click on the right arrow to change to `column B`, and set it to `Selection End`.
-   3. Go to `column C` and and in `Selection and Active Point` choose `Value`, and make sure that under `Calculation Source` that the source channel is set to `Ch 1 Temperature`.
-   4. Go to `column D`, select `Statistics`,  `End Value - Start Value`, and make sure that under `Calculation Source` that the source channel is set to `Ch 1 Temperature`.
-   5. Go to `column E`, select `Statistics`, `mean`, and make sure that under `Calculation Source` that the source channel is set to `Ch 1 Temperature`.
-3. Use your cursor to select a few seconds of the ambient temperature recording. **Add to DataPad**
-4. Now select from about **1 minute after the peak temp** to about 1.5 minutes after peak temp (so select about 30 s of the graph, you don't have to be exact). **Add to DataPad**.
-    1. Repeat these 30 second selections and add to DataPad for selections starting at 2, 3, and 4 minutes after the peak.
-    2. If you think you messed up, it's best to select all the rows in the DataPad, delete the data, and start selecting and adding again.
-5. View the DataPad.
-For each selection you will see the start and end times, the start temperature, the change in temperature, and the mean temperature during that selection (we'll only use this for ambient)
-6. Open the thermoregulation data worksheet in Excel.
-7. In DataPad, select the first row (that was the ambient temperature), copy, and paste it into the correct place in Excel.
-8. Copy the four rows representing the four 30 s selections, and paste into the proper place in Excel.
-9. Use Excel formulas to calculate the end temperature for each of the 30 s intervals, then calculate half-life by converting the equations above into Excel formulas.
-10. Your value for half-life should be between 200 and 800 seconds.
-If it is not, consider possible sources of error and check your data.

-#### Experiment 2 – “Forced convection”
+### Experiment 2 – “Forced convection”
 Everything here is basically the same as the last experiment in terms of measurement procedures.
 Now, however, we’ll fan the “mouse” using a folded piece of paper to see just how much faster forced convection cools the animal, as measured by the half-life.

 1. Get a new warm shiny mouse from the tank.
 Dry it off with a towel.
 2. Hang the mouse from the ring-stand, start recording data  while holding the temperature probe by the wire in mid-air.
 Collect data for a few seconds to get a measurement of ambient air temperature.
 3. Insert the temperature probe into the center of “mouse”, add a comment like `probe inserted` to the recording, move your hands away, and continue recording.
 Begin gently fanning the mouse at a steady rate.
 Keep it up for at least 5 minutes.
-4. After 5 minutes, stop recording and save the data with a meaningful name.
+4. After 5 minutes, stop recording and save the data with a meaningful name like `LastName forced convection.adicht`.
 Share the data with yourself for analysis on your own computer.
-5. Take the measurements needed to calculate the surface area of the mouse
+5. Take the measurements needed to calculate the surface area of the mouse.
-6. Use the same DataPad process as above, select and save ranges of data.
-Copy, and paste into the appropriate places in the Excel file, then compute the four measurements of half-life under conditions of `forced convection`.

-#### Experiment 3 – “Radiant heat gain and loss”
+### Experiment 3 – “Radiant heat gain and loss”
 Next we’ll use mouse color phenotypes – the shiny type and the flat black type to examine how absorptivity and emissivity influence thermoregulation.

 1. Get a desk lamp and plug it in.
 Position it so that you will be able to get the bulb about 10 cm from a hanging mouse.